-Article 15 of the Competition Law also authorises the Authority to conduct onsite investigations and dawn raids.
+Article 15 of the Competition Law also authorises the Authority to conduct on-site investigations and dawn raids.
 Accordingly, the Authority is entitled to:

-- examine the books, paperwork and documents of undertakings and trade associations, and, if necessary, take copies of the same; - request undertakings and trade associations to provide written or verbal explanations on specific topics; and - o conduct on-site investigations with regard to any asset of an undertaking.
+- examine the books, paperwork and documents of undertakings and trade associations, and, if necessary, take copies of the same; - \circ request undertakings and trade associations to provide written or verbal explanations on specific topics; and - o conduct on-site investigations with regard to any asset of an undertaking; and - examine computer records, including but not limited to deleted items.

 The Competition Law provides vast authority to the Authority on dawn raids.
 Only if the undertaking concerned refuses to allow the dawn raid, a court order may be obtained.
 Other than that, the Authority does not need to obtain judicial authorisation to use its powers.
 While the wording of the Law is such that employees can be compelled to give verbal testimony, case handlers allow a delay in giving an answer so long as there is a quick written follow-up correspondence.
 Therefore, in practice, employees can avoid providing answers on issues that are uncertain to them, provided that a written response is submitted within a mutually agreed time.
-Computer records are fully examined by the case handlers of the Authority, including but not limited to deleted items.